magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-36309-product-search-by-attributes-is-slow-in-the-admin-grids.md

 ## Issue

-Products searched by attributes is slow in the admin grids.
+Products search by attributes is slow in the admin grids.

 <ins>Steps to reproduce</ins>: